Nick Madrigal Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in the league.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.

-- The Giants have a 4.08 team ERA that ranks 13th across all league pitching staffs.
+- The Giants' 4.08 team ERA ranks 13th among all league pitching staffs.

-- Giants pitchers combine to give up 67 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Giants pitchers combine to give up 69 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Giants are sending Brebbia (2-0) to make his sixth start of the season.
-He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.
+- Brebbia makes the start for the Giants, his seventh of the season.
+He is 2-0 with a 3.37 ERA and 34 strikeouts through 26 2/3 innings pitched.

-- The right-hander's last appearance was on Wednesday against the Colorado Rockies, when he went one scoreless inning while allowing two hits.
+- His most recent appearance came on Saturday against the Chicago Cubs, when the right-hander went two scoreless innings without giving up a hit.

-- In 26 games this season, the 33-year-old has put up an ERA of 3.65, with 12 strikeouts per nine innings.
-Opponents are batting .217 against him.
+- The 33-year-old has a 3.37 ERA and 11.5 strikeouts per nine innings in 27 games this season, while allowing a batting average of .204 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.